• Skip to primary navigation

 MEMOIRS OF A GEISHA

 You’ve probably heard of Memoirs of a Geisha and already read the book or seen this movie, based on the book.
-I was hesitant to put Memoirs of a Geisha on this list because of the bad history between author Arther Golden and Mineko Iwasaki, who he interviewed when writing his book.
-Although the story isn’t a complete personal memoir of her life, he did use parts of her story which she told him in privacy.
+I was hesitant to put Memoirs of a Geisha on this list because of the bad history between author Arther Golden and Mineko Iwasaki, whom he interviewed when writing his book.
+Although the story isn’t a complete personal memoir of her life, he did use parts of her story that she told him in privacy.

 However, I am including it because it is an inspiring film that features many beautiful places in Japan.
 But, when watching, disregard some of the sexual connotations in the film because that is NOT a part of geisha or maiko culture.
 For more issues with this story read more here.